 - 66% from 1 July to 31 March 2022

-From 1 July 2021, relief will be capped at £105,000 per business, or £2 million per business where the business is in occupation of a property that was required, or would have been required, to close, based on the law and guidance applicable on 5 January 2021.
+From 1 July 2021 to 31 March 2022, relief is capped at £105,000 per business, or £2 million per business where the business was in occupation of a property that was required, or would have been required, to close, based on the law and guidance applicable on 5 January 2021.

 Visit the GOV.UK website to find out if your business is eligible for the scheme.